Student-focused academics, extensive student support services and extracurricular activities.

 Any disclosure of disability or special needs will be dealt with in accordance with the confidentiality provisions of the Special Needs and Disability Act 2001.

-From 2020 all City Law School students will be located in a brand new building with facilities designed specifically for law education.
-You will also have access to the wider facilities of City, University of London.
+From 2020 all City Law School students have been located in a brand new building with facilities designed specifically for law education, also having access to the wider facilities of City, University of London.

 Our library gives you unlimited access to the latest law textbooks, journals and directories.
 In addition, City, University of London's own legal resource portals, Lawbore and Lawbore Professional, contain key resources that are invaluable to your study.